timeplus-io/docs/docs/usecases.md

 | c00040 | 2022-03-23 21:42:08.000 | 2022-03-23 21:42:12.000 | 0.05395412226778262 |
 | c00078 | 2022-03-23 21:42:08.000 | 2022-03-23 21:42:33.000 | 0.4258001818272703  |

-More complex query can be created to aggregate the data by car id and trip ending time.
+More complex queries can be created to aggregate the data by car id and trip ending time.

 ```sql
 with query_1 AS (